 39. Fiscal policy will play a greater role in expanding domestic demand and in structural adjustment.
 Fiscal policy will be adjusted and fine-tuned according to changing economic situations to serve the real economy more effectively.
 Tax and fee reduction will be further pursued to reduce the burden on enterprises and improve the business environment.
 Policy priorities in the near future are the implementation of reforms to improve revenue allocation and expenditure responsibilities between central and local governments, implementation of budget management, and the improvement of SOE capital management.
 At the same time, the authorities will further strengthen local government debt management and address local government debt risk.
-The authorities highlighted that it will resolutely curb government illegal debt, improve the operation of government investment funds, the management of PPPs, and government-sponsored investment, and prohibit all kinds of illicit quarantees.
+The authorities highlighted that it will resolutely curb government illegal debt, improve the operation of government, and prohibit all kinds of illicit guarantees.